dvanderelst/GradStats/02 DataWrangling/ReadingData.md

 In base R, the default function for reading tabular data from a CSV file is `read.csv()`.
 This function is widely used, but it has some quirks:

-- Automatic conversion of strings to factors: By default, `read.csv()` automatically converts character columns to factors, which can cause issues if you’re not expecting categorical data.
+- Automatic conversion of strings to factors (before R version 4.0.0):
+  By default, `read.csv()` automatically converts character columns to factors, which can cause issues if you’re not expecting categorical data.
 You can disable this behavior by setting `stringsAsFactors = FALSE`.

 - Column name handling: Column names are automatically adjusted to be syntactically valid variable names.
 For example, spaces are replaced